ubernostrum/webcolors/docs/contents.rst

    with high levels of "junk" (i.e., text other than a color value) may be surprising.

-   Note also that `input` *must* be a Unicode string -- on Python 2, bytestrings will not be accepted.
+   Note also that `input` **must** be a Unicode string -- on Python 2, byte strings will not be accepted.

    Examples: